grannycart/by-sound-alone_source/beta-manuscript/3_Chapter.md

 Hemi went down to the cargo hold and walked, hunched-over, out across the catwalk that hung two meters down from the ceiling.
 Captain Percy could walk fully upright on the catwalk, but not Hemi.
 He made his way to the large cargo hatch above the far end of the catwalk.
 He picked up a rubber mallet that was left hanging on some hooks by the catwalk for this purpose and banged on the big cargo hatch with it, setting off a pleasant low gonging sound that reverberated for a full 20 seconds.
 He waited a few second more and then heard the pop of the dock crew unsealing the hatch into the docking bay above him, the whir of an electric pump sucking the residual water out of the slip well, and then a few minutes after that came the answering pounding on the _Prospect's_ cargo hatch letting Hemi know it was OK to pop it.
 He released the hatch locks.

 Two winches were set on either side of the cargo hatch along the catwalk.
 The big hatch was closed by two curved and concave doors that lay one over the other to form a low dome.
 The upper one needed to be raised first.
 Hemi grabbed the wheel that turned the winch and put a good portion of his straining and powerful muscle into it, but it would not budge.
 This sometimes happened when the air pressure between a sub and a dock was not equalized.
 Hemi was trying to push up the door when there was slightly more than an atmosphere of pressure weighing on it.

+[//]: # (I do not _totally_ have a grip on the physics here.
+I believe that because a sub maintains its own atmosphere at what should more or less be the same pressure while on the surface the atmospheric pressure is constantly changing, it seems like the differential when opening a sub that was sealed could go either way.
+In _Das Boot_ he mentions a number of times the hatches popping open like corks when they surface and release the locks.
+But I do not recall him talking about the pressure going the other way.
+I am just going to assume that it can go either way though.
+In this case, the depot is open to the surface above, at 1 atmosphere of pressure, but the Prospect is submerged.
+Seems like there should be some differential.
+I am just going to go with it being the surface atmosphere that is higher.)

 He picked up a breaker bar that hung next to the rubber mallet and set it over a fat pin of steel welded to the column of the winch wheel.
 With the extra meter or so of leverage, he easily turned the winch wheel a few degrees and there was an audible pop and hiss as the extra pressure of the air in the depot pushed through the slit in the cargo hatch and into the _Prospect_.
 Hemi pinched his nose and cleared his ears with a pop that sounded like a small version of the sound of the hatch opening.